Bachmann-Museum Bremervörde

 Regional museum

-Our museum is housed in the oldest building in the town, which is also the last remaining structure of Bremervörde Castle.
-Originally used as an administrative building and stables, the building complex has survived the last 400 years and has served as an official residence, courthouse and hostel for high-ranking guests such as the Russian Tsar Peter the Great.
+The museum is located in the oldest building in the town, which is the last remaining structure of Bremervörde Castle.
+Originally used as an administrative building and stables, the building complex has survived for over 400 years and has served as an office building, courthouse and hostel for high-ranking guests such as the Russian Tsar Peter the Great.

 Good to know